About the BTCC

 What is the BTCC?

 The British Touring Car Championship (BTCC) is one of the most famous motor racing championships in the world.
 Since its inception in 1958, the BTCC has captivated millions of fans globally, showcasing thrilling races and competitive spirit.
-Over the years, iconic brands such as Jaguar, Ford, and Mini have recognized the BTCC’s significance and claimed victory in the early years of the championship.
+Over the years, iconic brands such as Jaguar, Ford, and Mini have recognised the BTCC’s significance and claimed victory in the early years of the championship.

 The Evolution of BTCC Cars